Maschinenbau Kiel

-Maschinenbau Kiel GmbH designed, manufactured and marketed marine diesel engines, diesel locomotives and tracked vehicles under the MaK brand name.
+Maschinenbau Kiel GmbH was a German company that designed, manufactured and marketed marine diesel engines, diesel locomotives and tracked vehicles under the MaK brand name.
 The three primary operating divisions of Maschinenbau Kiel GmbH were sold to different companies in the 1990s.

 Rheinmetall acquired the military vehicles division in 1990.
 Siemens acquired the locomotive manufacturing division in 1992.
 Siemens sold the locomotive division to the current owner, Vossloh, in 1998.
 Caterpillar Inc. acquired the marine diesel engine division in 1997.

 Both Vossloh and the marine diesel engine division of Caterpillar are still based in Kiel.
 Caterpillar continues to use MaK brand name on their products.
 The companies are major employers in Kiel.

 History

 Origins

 The companies origins can be traced back at least as far as 1918.
 With the Treaty of Versailles limiting arms production in Germany, the defence based industries in Kiel sought other markets.
 Kiel Deutsche Werke AG (DWK) was founded; producing diesel locomotives as well as shipbuilding and firearms manufacture.
-During the second world war Deutsche Werke AG produced U-boats, as well as locomotives for the Wehrmacht.
+During the World War II Deutsche Werke AG produced U-boats, as well as locomotives for the Wehrmacht.
 The end of the second world war brought not only destruction of many of the facilities in Kiel, but also the end of the company.